-Co-Op Class Size and Facilities Requirements
+Co-op Class Size and Facilities Requirements

-Career and technical education courses using cooperative education shall be limited to an average of 20 students per teacher per class period (with no class being more than 24) where the cooperative method is required (see 8VAC20-120-150, 4b).
-For courses in which the cooperative method is optional, class size shall not exceed the number of individual workstations or an average of 20 students per teacher per class period (with no class being more than 24) if all students participate in cooperative education.
+Career and technical education courses using co-op shall be limited to an average of 20 students per teacher per class period (with no class being more than 24 students) where the co-op method is required (see 8VAC20-120-150, 4b).
+For courses in which the co-op method is optional, class size shall not exceed the number of individual workstations or an average of 20 students per teacher per class period (with no class being more than 24 students) if all students participate in co-op education.
 Schools should allocate sufficient and appropriate classroom and office space, equipment, and materials for teaching the occupational skill required for the co-op experiences.

-Required Co-Op Hours
+Required Co-op Hours

 Credit for co-op experiences during a 36-week school year should be based upon the student’s successful completion of the course and continuous, satisfactory employment throughout the school year.
 Students should achieve a minimum of 280 hours for the school year.
 Many students will exceed 280 hours.